godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

 **- ** [npm package](https://www.npmjs.com/package/@godspeedsystems/plugins-mem-cache-as-datasource)

----- Content from: D:\godspeed_docs\docs\microservices-framework\datasources\datasource-plugins\Mongoose Datasource.md ----
+---- Content from: D:\gs-documentation\docs\microservices-framework\datasources\datasource-plugins\Mongoose Datasource.md ----

 Mongoose as a datasource: It provides seamless integration with MongoDB through the Mongoose library.
 MongoDB is a popular NoSQL database, and with this plugin, you can harness the power of Mongoose to model your data, perform queries, and interact with MongoDB in a structured and efficient manner.